mattlianje/eztime/README.md

 #### `EzTimeDuration`
-Natural duration syntax, with no headscratching or thinking about pulling in ChronoUnits
+Natural duration syntax, with no headscratching or thinking about pulling in ChronoUnits :

+## Of note
 Time is a deceptively complex domain.
-While it might seem straightforward to handle time using raw ZonedDateTime, this often leads to subtle bugs and inconsistencies that can be catastrophic in production systems.
-Here's why EzTime matters:

-## Of note
-Time is a deceptively complex domain server-side, and in OLAP and distributed-systems.
 Java's ZonedDateTime is an excellent foundation - it's well-designed, battle-tested, and handles the complexities of calendars, leap years, and DST.
+Ultimately **EzTime** is just a zdt wrapper to stop teams from foot-gunning themselves and making a disgraceful timestamp mess.

 - **Forced Correctness**: EzTime's smart constructors ensure that invalid timestamps never enter your system.
 This isn't just about convenience - it's about making invalid states unrepresentable at the type level.
 The library enforces a powerful 2-step system that eliminates a whole class of timezone bugs:
    - (Step 1/2) All timestamps are assumed to be UTC/Zulu time unless explicitly specified otherwise ...